 English literature preparation

-Welcome to English literature and English literature with creative writing!
+Welcome to English Literature and English Literature and Creative Writing!

 Semester overview

 The academic year at Surrey is divided into two semesters.
-In each semester of eleven weeks (the first runs from the start of October to December) you’ll be taking four modules.
+In each semester of eleven weeks (the first runs from the end of September to December) you’ll be taking four modules.

 As an English Literature student in your first semester you’ll be taking:

-As an English Literature with Creative Writing student in your first semester you’ll be taking:
+As an English Literature and Creative Writing student in your first semester you’ll be taking:

 Reading lists by module